tonatona-project/tonatona/README.md

 Tonatona achieves this goal by providing a plugin-based architecture.
 There are many production-ready plugins to use in your own code.
-In order to start using a new plugin, often all you have to do just import it!
+In order to start using a new plugin, often all you have to do is just import it!
 No need to specify configuration from within your application.

 ## How to use Tonatona